Tips to get the good night’s sleep you need

 - If you haven’t fallen asleep in about 30 minutes, get out of bed, and do something relaxing until the urge to sleep returns.
 Then try again.
 If you can’t fall asleep because you’ve got something on your mind, keep a journal by the bed and write your thoughts down before you close your eyes.
 Keep it handy in case you think of something that you don’t want to forget.

 If you know your sleep could use some work, it is time to put in some effort.
-I think this is the best prescription anyone could ever wish for from their doctor: sleep more, sleep better.
+I think this is the best prescription anyone could ever wish for from a doctor: sleep more, sleep better.
 You’re welcome.

 To a good night’s sleep,